shunty-gh/Excel-DNA.github.io/docs/archive/guides/installing-your-add-in.md

 Office implements a comprehensive security system, which is accessed via the _File->Options, Trust Center_ dialog.
 Your Excel-DNA add-ins are subject to the security restrictions configured in the Trust Center.
 To operate in a secure environment I suggest you sign the packed .xll (using the signtool utility) and incorporate the certificate into the Office Trust Center, along with the macro setting to allow only digitally signed macros to be loaded.

+As of March 2023, Microsoft is [testing an option whereby downloaded addins are blocked by default](https://insider.office.com/en-us/blog/block-untrusted-xll-add-ins-by-default).
+Such add-ins can be enabled according to [the instructions linked by the error message that Excel displays](https://support.microsoft.com/en-us/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb).

 ## Options to just run once

 - Run from Visual Studio.
-Set Project > Proprties > Debug to run Excel.exe (full path) and make .xll file the command line parameter.
-(And use a post build task to copy and rename the ExcelDna.xll to the bin/debug folder.)
+Building the add-in project should set debug properties that run Excel and load the add-in ready for debugging.
 - Just manually File > Open the .xll file from Excel.
 - VBA `Application.RegisterXLL(...)` can open it.
 (Workbooks.Open will not work.)

 ## Options to install permanently

-- In Excel, just File > Options > Addins.
+- In Excel, just File > Options > Add-ins.
 Install as an ordinary addin, not as a COM add-in even though communication may be using COM.
 - From VBA do
     * Application.addins.Add `myfilename.xll`
     * Application.addins("myTitle").Installed = True.
 Title is defined by .dna file Name="myTitle", not necessarily the file name.